Q1000Q/BrainRust/README.md

 0xAA : Sets hex value after 0x to the current cell 0d123 : Sets decimal value after 0d to the current cell 0b11001010 : Sets binary value after 0b to the current cell

+f[file_path]{operations} - opens file `file_path` or creates it and executes commands in file and the file contents is new tape (of length 30000, so content above 30000 characters in file can't be accessible)
 ```